 Grace has designed a new door sign to help show that it is not just children and adults with an obvious physical disability who need the use of an accessible toilet.

-Despite the fact that Grace's own condition is in remission she forging on with her campaign to make difference for people living with a disability that is not obvious.
+Despite the fact that Grace's own condition is in remission she forging on with her campaign to make a difference for people living with a disability that is not obvious.

 Grace has met with the Scottish Parliament, Independent Living in Scotland and the Scottish Disability Equality Forum to help raise awareness of her campaign, she is now calling on those responsible for signage on public toilets to incorporate her sign and help challenge raise awareness of disabilities and medical conditions that are not visible.